The 70 Best 2000s Movies

 '28 Days Later' (2002)

 Zombie movies were never the same after Danny Boyle's 28 Days Later.
-London bike messenger Jim (Cillian Murphy) has an unfortunately-timed accident that lands him in a coma during the onset of a zombie apocalypse.
+London bike messenger Jim (Cillian Murphy) has an unfortunate accident that lands him in a coma during the onset of a zombie apocalypse.
 When he wakes up 28 days later, the world is in shambles and its people are ravaged by a virus.
-Be warned: This one may keep you up at night with its especially gory zombies, but it's not to be missed for those that love horror.
+Be warned: This one may keep you up at night with its especially gory zombies, but it's not to be missed for those who love horror.

 'Donnie Darko' (2001)